 Superstar sportscaster Jim Nantz and his wife Courtney travel during parts of 48 weeks each year.
-When they’re home, they “live on vacation” at Pebble Beach, on the Monterrey Peninsula in Northern California, near wine country, an industry Jim has now splashed into.
+When they’re home, they “live on vacation” at Pebble Beach, on the Monterey Peninsula in Northern California, near wine country, an industry Jim has now splashed into.

 “The sounds of the surf, the scent of the salt air, and the bracing coolness of the ocean waters stir fond memories,” writes Nantz in his bestselling autobiography Always By My Side…the Healing Gift of a Father’s Love.
 “To this day when I need a tranquil setting in which to ponder life’s difficult questions, I immediately out to the beach and walk along the water’s edge.”

 Though they stay in comfortable digs, their travels are not vacations, though.
 On the contrary, Jim serves as play-by-play sports commentator and host for NFL, NCAA Basketball and PGA Tour telecasts on CBS, which means he spends time in places as diverse geographically and culturally as Indianapolis, Augusta, Boston and San Diego covering, at their heights, the Super Bowl, Final Four, and Masters Tournament.
 Nantz learned the breakneck pace of broadcasting and travel early in his career, November 10, 1984, when he got stuck in a stadium elevator and missed the first quarter of a BYU college football game he was supposed to call.
 “Right after the game I was helicoptered from Provo to Salt Lake City.
 I then caught a flight to Denver where I [covered the] Jazz – Nuggets NBA contest.”

 By 2007 he’d called the Super Bowl, Final Four, and Masters Tournament in a nine-week stretch, a feat he has replicated since.